 A contract is executed annually between the LRCA and DFO for Sea Lamprey trapping on the Neebing and McIntyre Rivers.
 Five days per week for eight to twelve weeks, sea lamprey traps are emptied to conduct mark and release studies, collect biological data, environmental data and complete daily reports to provide data to DFO in order for population estimates to be undertaken.
 These estimates are used along with that of other streams to estimate the population in all of Lake Superior.
+The program is conducted on the permanent trap located on the Neebing River on LRCA land and at Lakehead University on the McIntyre River.

-Expenditures \$8,950
+Expenditures \$13,728

-Annual \$8,950 Staff wages Vehicle rental
+Annual \$13,728 Staff wages

+Vehicle rental

 One-Time

 Revenue

-Contracts \$1,750 DFO Wolf River Inspections
+Contracts \$1,886 DFO Wolf River Inspections

-\$7,200 DFO Neebing and McIntyre River trapping
+\$11,842 DFO Neebing and McIntyre River trapping

 Levy-All

 Deferred